 - decent work; - adequate living standards and wellbeing for end-users; - other social topics such as gender equality and broader diversity matters.

-No specific sustainability index has been designated as a reference benchmark for the purpose of attaining the above social characteristics.
+This financial product has designated a Paris-aligned Benchmark for the purpose of attaining the promoted environmental and social characteristics.